-- Uncode offers 30+ homepage concepts and 70+ module options to choose from.
+- 30+ homepage concepts and 70+ module options to choose from.

-- 6 menu styles – top right, justify, left, off-canvas, center, overlay and lateral – allow navigation starting from different areas of the website.
+- 6 menu styles: top right, justify, left, off-canvas, center, overlay and lateral.

-- Single page menu, sticky menu and built-in Megamenu are the other menu features that can help with navigation.
+- Single-page menu, sticky menu and built-in Megamenu integration.

-- 4 premium plugins are included for free – Visual Composer, Layer Slider, Slider Revolution and iLightbox – saves you $86.
+- 4 premium plugins – Visual Composer, Layer Slider, Slider Revolution and iLightbox – saves you $86.

-- Hierarchical options system is followed, meaning options are grouped – so you can pick the ones you want systematically.
-This grouping makes it easy for you to build a layout.
+- Hierarchical options system is followed, so you can pick the ones you want systematically.

 - Powered Isotope Masonry Grid helps to create flexible formats, especially for shop and portfolio pages.

-- To display your portfolio or blogs, 16+ built-in layouts are available, each with custom options.
+- 16+ built-in layouts for displaying your portfolio or blogs, each with custom options.

-- Beautiful media galleries, extensive thumb variations, enhanced media library and intelligent color system are included.
+- Beautiful media galleries, extensive thumb variations, enhanced media library and intelligent color systems.

 - Interactive tabs and accordions, and smart cascade options.

-- Responsive, well coded with smooth CSS3 animations.
+- Responsive and well-coded with smooth CSS3 animations.